-- Come to lab prepared.
-Students who read the lab manual before coming to lab are more likely to learn something from it, and much more likely to complete the lab quickly and correctly. - Ask questions.
+Come to lab prepared.
+Students who read the lab manual before coming to lab are more likely to learn something from it, and much more likely to complete the lab quickly and correctly.

+Ask questions.
 Even after you read the lab carefully, you will likely have questions.
-You should not expect to understand everything entirely on your own-knowing when to ask a question is also an important skill. - Take good notes.
+You should not expect to understand everything entirely on your own-knowing when to ask a question is also an important skill.

+Take good notes.
 Experiments will often re-use results from previous experiments.
-If you record your data and procedures clearly, you ought to find them useful as reference for subsequent experiments. - Don't give up easily.
+If you record your data and procedures clearly, you ought to find them useful as reference for subsequent experiments.

+Don't give up easily.
 Most experiments are designed to work reasonably well.
 If your experiment is apparently not working, check with me.

+Academic Honesty: The fabric of science, and indeed any intellectual endeavor, is built on the integrity of all involved.
+Accordingly, I take academic honesty very seriously.
+I expect that you will abide by the "Principles of Intellectual Honesty" appearing in the Lafayette College Student Handbook.

-Conduct of Labs: Lab should be an informal learning experience.
-Feel free to ask questions of me and your fellow students.
+Lab should be an informal learning experience.
+Feel free to seek help from me, your fellow students, other texts, friends, and even a variety of on-line sources.
 Remember, however, that the purpose of the lab is to learn, so you should not simply copy what someone else does.
 Instead, you should make sure you understand what you need to do.
-Also, if you do consult anyone (besides your instructor), be sure to acknowledge that in your lab report.
+In all cases, the principles of academic honesty apply: All nontrivial collaborators and external sources (apart from your textbook and instructor) must be acknowledged.
+You may seek help understanding a problem, but all work you turn in as your own must be your own original work.
+Copying work from another source, such as CourseHero, Chegg, Bartleby, or a generative AI source, is a violation of the Academic Honesty Policy.

-Academic Honesty: Please consult the departmental policy on academic honesty.
+Please consult the departmental policy on academic honesty.